-- Sacroiliac joint dysfunction, which occurs when the sacroiliac joint which connects the bottom of the spine to the pelvis moves too little or too much.
+- Sacroiliac joint dysfunction occurs when the sacroiliac joint that connects the bottom of the spine to the pelvis moves too little or too much.
 "The resulting pain can radiate down the legs like sciatica," Dr. Chang says.

-While these variations may seem small, they can mean big differences in how a back condition is treated.
-How can doctors correctly diagnose sciatica and differentiate it from similar conditions?
+While these variations may seem small, they can mean significant differences in how a back condition is treated.
+How can doctors correctly diagnose sciatica and differentiate it from similar situations?
 Fortunately, there's a test that accomplishes this known as the straight leg raise, Dr. Chang says.